rmachielse/ember-cli-mobile-chrome-apps/README.md

 This commands generates a folder `external` in the root of your project.
 Both the chrome and cordova apps will appear in it.
 In `external/chrome` you'll find `background.js` and a default `manifest.json` that you can change according to your needs.
+For more information about the manifest [see this link](https://developer.chrome.com/apps/first_app).

 You can add files and folders from your `dist` to the chrome app by copying or symlinking them in the `external/chrome` directory.
 `window.html` and the `assets` folder have already been added as a default.